exploratory-io/book/analytics/topic_model.md

 "Summary" View shows number of documents for each topic.
 Since topic model gives ratio of topics for each document, rather than labeling with a single topic, the numbers here are the count of documents by the topic with the highest ratio for the document.

+## "Top Words" View

+"Top Words" View shows a bar chart for each topic that shows the words with the highest probability of occurrence.

+## "Top Words by Category" View

+"Top Words by Category" View appears only when the optional Category column is specified.
+It shows percent stacked bar charts that shows the ratio of the document's category for the occurrences of each topic's top words.

-## "Documents of Topics" View
+## "Documents" View

+"Documents" View appears only with the "Topic Model (Text Data)" Analytics View.
-"Documents of Topics" View shows samples of documents for each topic.
-The documents shown here as the samples of each topic are the ones that have the highest ratio of the topic among all the documents.
+It shows typical documents for each topic along with the topic ratios of each document.
+The documents shown here are the ones that have the highest ratio of the topic among all the documents.

-## "Topics of Documents" View
+## "Category (Ratio)" View

+"Category (Ratio)" View appears only when the optional Category column is specified.
-"Topics of Documents" View shows the document-topic matrix.
-It shows ratio of topics for each document.
+It shows a percent stacked bar chart that shows the ratio of the document's category for each topic.

-## "Important Words of Topics" View
+## "Category (Path)" View

+"Category (Path)" View appears only when the optional Category column is specified.
-"Important Words of Topics" View shows a bar chart for each topic that shows the words with the highest probability of occurrence.
+It shows a parallel categories diagram that shows the ratio of the document's category for each topic.

+## "Data (Full)" View

+"Data (Full)" View shows the data frame with each row representing a document, with additional columns for ratios of topics for each document.

-## "Topics of Words" View
+## "Data (Words)" View

-"Topics of Words" View shows the word-topic matrix.
+"Data (Words)" View shows the word-topic matrix.
 It shows occurrence probability of each words in each topic.
-The words are sorted by the highest probability it has with any one of the topics.

-## "Data" View

-"Data" View shows the original data frame with additional columns for ratios of topics for each document (i.e. for each row).
+The words are sorted in a way that top words of each topic shows up close to each other.